arkohut/memos/web/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+Make sure you already have the Memos server running.

 ## Building